songheng13/Large-scale-LLM-PA1/PA1_writeup.md

 ## 2.7
 From the results, we find that the time elapsed for automatic differentiation is around 0.09 ms, whereas for numerical differentiation it is around 11.16 ms, which is more than 100 times longer.
 Therefore, the backprop differentiation is much faster than numerical differentiation.

+## Summary
+While implementing automatic differentiation for function that take and in and output both scalars and multi-dimensional values, we noticed that differentiations in scalars is much more straight forward than for multi-dimensional.
+For multi-dimensional values, we also need to guarantee that the input and output dimensions after calculating gradients remain the same.
+For scalar differentiation, we know that the derivative output will also be a scalar.
+However, after calculating gradients given multi-dimensional inputs, we need to broadcast the output back to the input dimensions.

+Given arbitrary dimensional inputs and functions, we noticed that when comparing the results of symbolic, numerical, and automatic differentiation during testing, that symbolic and automatic differentiation would have identical results, while numerical differentiation sees very negligble difference.
+This is because, given some function f, numerical differentiation is an estimate of the actual gradient df/dx.
+Specifically, the first order Taylor approximation: $$ \frac{df}{dx} = \lim_{h \rightarrow 0} \frac{f(x+h)-f(x)}{h},$$ assuming local linearity when pertubation $h \rightarrow 0$.
+On the other hand, symbolic and automatic differentiation are the actual results of df/dx.